erik-riklund/forma/packages/compiler/README.md

 Hello {{ name }}
 ```

-To enhance flexibility, the `:` modifier can be used to access variables from the current local scope, in scenarios such as iterating over lists.
-For example, within a `<list>` block, the `:` modifier ensures that each item in the list is scoped correctly, avoiding conflicts with the components properties.
+The `:` modifier lets you access variables from a local scope, such as when iterating over a list, ensuring that each item is referenced correctly to avoid conflicts with the components properties.

 ```html
 <!--